Bone Marrow Transplant: The Seven Steps

 - Your donor will undergo bone marrow harvesting on the day of your transplant.

-- Stem cells from cord blood will be prepared for you to receive.
+- Stem cells from cord blood will be defrosted, in preparation for infusion.

-If you are having an autologous transplant, we will have already collected your PBSCs or harvested your marrow before your conditioning, and these will be ready on your transplant day.
+If you are having an autologous transplant, we will have already collected your PBSCs or harvested your marrow before your conditioning, and these will be defrosted, in preparation for infusion.

-The actual transplant involves infusing the cells into your body through a central line, or central intravenous catheter (a small, flexible tube inserted into a large vein near the heart).
+The actual transplant involves infusing the cells into your body through a central venous catheter (a small, flexible tube inserted into a large vein leading to your heart).

 Engraftment means the stem cells you received are growing and developing.
-In other words, your bone marrow function and immune system are beginning to recover.
-While waiting for engraftment, you’ll be monitored closely for any side effects or complications and be treated for these.
+In other words, your bone marrow and immune system are beginning to recover.
+While waiting for engraftment, we’ll closely monitor you and treat you for any side effects or complications that arise.
 Your transplant team and caregiver will provide supportive care as well as emotional support.

 Signs of engraftment usually appear about 10 to 28 days after the transplant.
 The first sign is a rising white blood count.
 Your team will monitor your blood cell counts to watch for this.

-For transplants with high- or moderate-dose conditioning, you will be hospitalized at UWMC for while waiting for engraftment.
-The length of hospitalization varies, depending on the type of transplant, your response, and many other factors; some patients leave and then return to the hospital more than once as needed.
-For a mixed chimerism transplant (with low-dose conditioning), patients typically do not need to stay in the hospital while waiting for engraftment.
+For transplants with high-dose conditioning, you will be hospitalized at UWMC while waiting for engraftment.
+The length of hospitalization varies, depending on the type of transplant, your response, and many other factors; some people leave and then return to the hospital more than once as needed.
+For a reduced-intensity transplant (with reduced-dose conditioning), patients may not need to stay in the hospital while waiting for engraftment.

 After your hospital stay, if you have one, you will continue to recover as an outpatient.
-Your team will develop an individualized plan for your continued care.
+Your team will develop a plan for your continued care.
 You will be seen in the clinic at least once a week; two or three times a week is more usual.

 The initial recovery period typically lasts about three months after an allogeneic transplant and about one month after an autologous transplant.
-During this period you will need to live within 30 minutes of either the SCCA clinic or UW MC.
+During this period you will need to continue to live within 30 minutes of either the SCCA clinic or UWMC.

 You will be scheduled for clinic visits at least weekly as well as for regular blood draws and other tests to monitor your condition.

-Toward the end of your recovery period, you will meet with staff from our Long-Term Follow-Up (LTFU) program, who are dedicated to providing you with life-long support related to your transplant.
+Toward the end of your recovery period after an allogeneic transplant, you may meet with staff from our Long-Term Follow-Up (LTFU) program.
+They are dedicated to providing you with life-long resources related to your transplant.
 They will work with your team to give you a comprehensive transplant discharge evaluation.
 If you had an autologous transplant, you will not face the same long-term issues; if needed, you can plan return visits through our LTFU telemedicine program after you leave.

-Next, you will have a Departure Conference with your attending physician and primary nurse to discuss the results of your discharge evaluation; talk about your ongoing care, what to watch for and how to stay in contact with us as needed; and ask any questions you have.
+Next, you will have a departure conference with your attending doctor and primary nurse to discuss the results of your discharge evaluation; talk about your ongoing care, what to watch for, and how to stay in contact with us as needed; and ask any questions you have.
 After this conference, you will have a final SCCA clinic visit.